BusinessFinland/BF-design-system/Readme.md

 # Misc dev notes

-Run `npm audit fix` to make sure that there is no potential security vulnerabilities so as to GitHub won't find any vulnerable dependencies in the repository.
-Then commit and push changes (most likely only package-lock.json and/or package.json files) to the master branch.
+- Run `npm audit fix` to make sure that there is no potential security vulnerabilities so as to GitHub won't find any vulnerable dependencies in the repository.
+Then commit and push changes (most likely only package-lock.json and/or package.json files) to the master branch. ::Niko